 The common habit of allowing children to sip slowly on sweet drinks enables harmful bacteria to build up and remain on tooth surfaces, leading to decay and even gum disease in small children.
-Limiting the consumption of juices and sodas and rinsing the mouth after drinking them with water can help to greatly reduce the incidence of tooth cavities that need a dental filling.
+Limiting the consumption of juices and sodas and rinsing the mouth after drinking them with water can help to reduce significantly the incidence of tooth cavities that need a dental filling.

-Dr. Grapevine also recommends that parents supervise their children’s teeth brushing until they are of late elementary school age and able to fully understand how to brush their teeth effectively.
-Using a fluoride, ADA approved toothpaste is also important to ensure the best results from at home oral hygiene.
+Dr. Grapevine also recommends that parents supervise their children’s teeth brushing until they are of late elementary school age and able to understand how to brush their teeth effectively.
+Using a fluoride, ADA approved toothpaste is also essential to ensure the best results from at home oral hygiene.
 During your visit, our staff can make personalized recommendations for your child to address any individual concerns or needs when it comes to making daily oral care easy- and fun!

 Children’s Dental Services in Plano

 Our family dentist office provides the comprehensive range of dental services necessary to keep smiles of ALL ages healthy and functional.
 Our children’s services include: